List of House of the Dragon characters: Hugh Hammer

-Hugh Hammer (portrayed by Kieran Bew) is a bastard son of Princess Saera Targaryen, the ninthborn child of King Jaehaerys the Conciliator, making him a dragonseed.
+Hugh Hammer (portrayed by Kieran Bew) is a bastard son of Princess Saera Targaryen, the ninth-born child of King Jaehaerys the Conciliator, making him a dragonseed.
 He is the husband of Kat and the father of their daughter.
 He becomes a dragonrider after bonding with the dragon Vermithor.
 As a blacksmith from King's Landing, Hugh is commissioned by the Crown to manufacture scorpion ballista to defend King's Landing from potential dragon attacks.
-Needing money to care for his sick daughter, he petitions King Aegon II Targaryen to ask for payment in advance for his work, which Aegon approves.
+Needing money to care for his sick daughter, he petitions King Aegon II to ask for payment in advance for his work, which Aegon approves.
 After Hugh witnesses the head of the dragon Meleys being paraded through King's Landing, he is later convinced by Kat that they must abandon the city and relocate to Tumbleton in fear of the escalating war.
-As they go to leave the city with their sick daughter, the gates are closed on Prince Aemond's Targaryen's orders.
-After the smallfolk begin rioting in King's Landing when Queen Rhaenyra Targaryen sends shipments of food to the starving city, Hugh fights for a bag of food to bring back to his wife and daughter.
+As they go to leave the city with their sick daughter, the gates are closed on Prince Aemond's orders.
+After the smallfolk begin rioting in King's Landing when Rhaenyra Targaryen sends shipments of food to the starving city, Hugh fights for a bag of food to bring back to his wife and daughter.
 After their daughter later succumbs to her illness, Hugh learns that Rhaenyra is seeking Targaryen bastards in an attempt to find new dragonriders and departs for Dragonstone.
 During the Red Sowing, he witnesses Vermithor massacring dozens of other dragonseeds and dodges dragonfire until he finally confronts Vermithor and manages to bond with and claim the dragon.
-Following the Red Sowing, he and Ulf White are brought onto Dragonstone where Hugh tries to act respectful during a feast with the other dragonriders and Rhaenyra promises him a knighthood if they win the war.
+Following the Red Sowing, he and Ulf White are brought onto Dragonstone, where Hugh tries to act respectfully during a feast with the other dragonriders, and Rhaenyra promises him a knighthood if they win the war.

+In season 3, the Dragonseeds are sent to Harrenhal to ambush Aemond Targaryen when he arrives.
+However, after three days of waiting, they are warned by Alys Rivers of the Battle of the Gullet, and they leave to assist in the battle.
+Prince Daemon Targaryen scolds them for disobeying orders.
+Alongside Rhaenyra, Daemon, and Ulf, Hugh helps take King's Landing and is present when Daemon forces Ormund Hightower to submit.
+Hugh is later knighted by Daemon in the Red Keep and asks for his name to be styled "Hammer", after his trade as a blacksmith.
+He asks Rhaenyra what sort of living he should expect for himself and his wife, who has since moved to Tumbleton.
+She states that in time they will be granted a house on Visenya's Hill.
+When Lord Ormund Hightower's army seizes Tumbleton, he offers to observe the town so he can check on his wife.
+During one of his watch duties, Hugh sneaks into Tumbleton and finds Kat, urging her to leave so that they can be together again, but she angrily rejects him.
+During the Battle of Tumbleton, Hugh abandons his post in King's Landing to search the town for his wife, only to be devastated when finds her dead within the wreckage.